 How is Vancouver performing in international rankings that measure the global power, business attractiveness and sustainability of cities, and their reputation?

-- The global influence and economic performance of Vancouver;
+- The global influence and economic performance of Vancouver

-- Vancouver’s performance in indices of environmental sustainability;
+- Vancouver’s performance in indices of environmental sustainability

-- Vancouver as a hub for creativity and innovation.
+- Vancouver as a hub for creativity and innovation

 Vancouver’s reputation and influence

-Ranking 28th in the Global Power City Index (2017), Vancouver is the 2nd best-placed city in Canada.
-The city received a high score for Liveability (9th) and Environment (10th), in both cases the best position of any North American city.
+Ranking 23rd in the Global Power City Index (2019), Vancouver is the 2nd best-placed city in Canada.
+The city received a high score for Liveability (4th) and Environment (10th), in both cases the best position of any North American city.
 It scored lower on Economy, R&D, and Cultural Interaction.
-Its weakest point: Accessibility, where it ranked 38th.
+Its weakest point: Accessibility, where it ranked 42nd.

 In its first year of being included in the Ipsos Top Cities Index (2017), Vancouver scored 26th overall.
 It shared the 3rd position (together with Abu Dhabi and Stockholm) as a city for living, and 11th (together with Vienna) as a city to visit.

-In the Resonance World’s Best Cities Report (2018) Vancouver ranked 29th overall, while leading the list in the People category, mainly thanks to its diverse population.
+In the Resonance World’s Best Cities Report (2020) Vancouver ranked 41st overall, while leading the list in the People category, mainly thanks to its diverse population.